Unleash/unleash/website/docs/advanced/audit-log.md

 ## Global Audit Log {#global-audit-log}

 Unleash also keeps an audit log across all toggles and activation strategies, tracking all changes.
-You access the global audit log via the “Event history”, which you can find in the drawer menu.
+You access the global audit log via the “Event log”, which you can find in the drawer menu.
 The global audit log is only accessible by users with instance admin access.

 ![The global event log and how to get there.
 It shows a number of events and their changes as well as the navigation steps: use the admin menu and navigate to "event history".](/img/global_audit_log.png)